Areas of Focus

 Assistant Professor, Health Behavior and Biological Sciences, University of Michigan School of Nursing

-Clinical Assistant Professor, Emergency Medicine, U-M Medical School
+Professor Emeritus, Emergency Medicine, U-M Medical School

 Clinical Associate Professor, Health Behavior and Biological Sciences, U-M School of Nursing